MajorAbhi/WORDonic/README.md

-# WORDonic
-# A Digital Pocket Diary.
+📕 WORDonic - A Digital Pocket Diary.

 I created this Little Digital pocket diary for My first year Mini project at the university.
-It requires high level computer science knowledge so please don't disturb me by constantly asking how did I made this.
+Simply write anything and it will save it as .txt file with the present date as the file name.
+You can even read the previously written diary.

-Feel free to suggest further improvements and perhaps we could later turn this into a product and become millionaire some day.
+Feel free to suggest further improvements.
-A Shoutout to stackoverflow and it's users for everything.
+A Shoutout to stackoverflow for the help.